Sentinel Events vs Serious Reportable Events

 Why imaging departments are especially affected

-Radiology and radiation-related departments are likely to feel this transition more directly than many other service lines because the updated SRE framework explicitly names several event types tied to imaging and therapy operations 2.
+Radiology and radiation-related departments will feel this transition more directly than most other service lines because the updated SRE framework explicitly names several event types tied to imaging and therapy operations 2.

 These include:

 These events span environmental control, process reliability, communication pathways, treatment verification, and patient follow-up.
-As a result, imaging departments will need to think beyond traditional notions of "catastrophic harm" and pay closer attention to safety-critical system failures that may now qualify under the aligned framework.
+As a result, imaging departments must think beyond traditional notions of "catastrophic harm" and pay closer attention to safety-critical system failures that may now qualify under the aligned framework.

 Radiology implications